davidwhogg/AstronomyChallenges/README.md

 ## Spectroscopic modeling and classification

-- sparse methods
+- sparse methods; modeling collections of spectra without previously classifying them into groups of similar types (galaxy, star, quasar, etc).

 - simultaneous redshift estimation and spectral classification

-- combining theory-driven and data-driven models sensibly
+- combining theory-driven and data-driven models sensibly; that is, there are pretty-good models and excellent observations;
+  how do we tweak the models using the observations or otherwise combine data-driven and model-driven methods?

+- more specific: looking at stellar variations around emission lines to determine chromospheric activity; correlation of that against age indicators; data-driven age measure for stars?

 ## Spatial models of galaxies